mpostaire/.dotfiles/README.md

 ## TODO

 ### high priority
+- make the applauncher keyboard input/scrollable list selection a standalone widget (e.g. to use in networkmanager widget).
+FIX weird bug

 - try a global background wibox for click outside events (have one wibox for all instances where we want click outside detection)

 - toggle show popup controls and keygrabber inside control_widgets